Author: kEF1R

 Kefir Grains versus Kefir Powdered Starter

-Kefir Grains versus Kefir Powdered Starter Which Should You opt for?
-What is Kefir?
+Kefir Grains versus Kefir Powdered Starter Which should you opt for?
+What is kefir?
 Kefir is a fermented dairy product, like yogurt, but its mother culture consists of yeast and probiotic bacteria.
-Beneficial bacteria are all that is needed to make yogurt.
+To make yogurt, only beneficial bacteria are required.
 Any milk, raw or pasteurized, will work for making kefir.
-Yogurt has nothing on this in terms of complexity.
-It’s easy to make...
+Kefir is more complex than yogurt.
+It’s simple to make your own culture; mix your...

 Milk kefir grains 0